Walter de Lacy, Lord of Meath: Life

-On 20 June 1210, King John landed in Crook, now in Co.
-Waterford, with his feudal levy and a force of Flemish mercenaries; John marched north through Leinster.
+On 20 June 1210, King John landed in Crook, now in County Waterford, with his feudal levy and a force of Flemish mercenaries; John marched north through Leinster.
 When John reached Dublin on 27 or 28 June, de Lacy attempted to throw himself on John's mercy, sending five of his tenants to Dublin to place his lands in Meath back in the king's hand, and disclaiming any attempt to shelter his brother Hugh from John's wrath.
 John attacked eastern Meath, and was joined by 400 of de Lacy's deserting followers.
 John would hold de Lacy's lands in Meath for five years.

 In 1211 de Lacy erected the castle on Turbet Island in the abortive Anglo-Norman attempt to gain control of West Ulster.

 Attempting to secure support in Ireland against the brewing revolt that would lead to Magna Carta, John began negotiations to restore de Lacy to his lands in Meath in the summer of 1215.

 De Lacy was Sheriff of Herefordshire from 1218 to 1222.
 In 1230 he joined with Geoffrey de Marisco and Richard Mór de Burgh to subdue Aedh mac Ruaidri Ó Conchobair, King of Connacht.

 He was a benefactor to the abbeys of Llanthony and Craswall (Herefordshire) and also founded the abbey of Beaubec in Ireland.

 On his death, his estate was divided between his granddaughters Margery and Maud.